Mohak475/portfolio-proj-1/README.md

 is there any correlation between region and smoking? is there any correlation between age and smoking?

+-- age-group wise avg number of children in each region..

 ### descriptive statistics:

 - bmi related
     - is there anything as avg bmi?
         - if there is, then compare gender-wise and region-wise avg bmi
+    - are people with more children also more obese?

 - children related
     - distribution of children count